January 12, 2026

 In some cases — like family emergencies, urgent bill payments, or time-sensitive purchases — speed is non-negotiable.
 You’re willing to pay more to ensure the funds arrive immediately.

-But in other scenarios, like monthly remittances or scheduled payments, you might have more flexibility.
+However, in other scenarios, such as monthly remittances or scheduled payments, you may have more flexibility.
 In these cases, choosing a “standard” delivery option could save you money, even if it takes an extra day.

 It’s about tradeoffs: Would you rather pay $5 extra for instant delivery, or wait 24 hours and pay nothing?
 The answer depends on your priorities — and how much trust you have in the service you’re using.

 Unfortunately, not every service is transparent about timing.
-Some give vague estimates like “1-2 business days” without explaining why.
-Others show exact delivery windows, but those are conditional on you meeting certain criteria — like sending before a daily cutoff time or choosing a specific payment method.
+Some provide vague estimates, such as “1-2 business days,” without explaining the reasoning behind them.
+Others show exact delivery windows, but these are conditional on meeting certain criteria — such as sending before a daily cutoff time or choosing a specific payment method.

 So what can you do as a user?
 One useful approach is to test the service with a small amount before relying on it for a critical transaction.
 That lets you experience the full process — including onboarding, delivery speed, and customer support — without risking a large sum.